therobot/infisical-opentofu-post/README.md

 ![image](images/11.png)

 Infisical supports CRUD operations in the secrets, for more information check [the official docs](https://infisical.com/docs/cli/commands/secrets#description).

-We are done creating our secrets, let's create some infrastructure.
+We are done creating our secrets, let's retrieve a secret in OpenTofu.

-## Deploying a GCP compute instance with OpenTofu
+## Retrieve a secret from Infisical, inject it into an OpenTofu startup script.

+Now that we have our secret safely stored in Infisical.
 Let's go back to our OpenTofu infra repo.
+Check out the files in the root folder:

 ```bash
 ls -l